arangodb/arangodb/Documentation/UserManual/Foxx.md

 to disk for production with the option to run `Uglify2.js` and similar tools in order to compress them.

-Controlling Access to Foxx Applications
+Controlling Access to Foxx Controllers
 ---------------------------------------

-At the moment, access to Foxx applications is controlled by the regular authentication mechanisms present in ArangoDB.
+At the moment, access to Foxx.Controllers is controlled by the regular authentication mechanisms present in ArangoDB.
 The server can be run with or without HTTP authentication.

-If authentication is turned off, all Foxx applications and routes will be callable by everyone with access to the server.
+If authentication is turned off, all Foxx.Controllers and routes will be callable by everyone with access to the server.
 If authentication is turned on, then every access to the server is authenticated via HTTP authentication.
-This includes Foxx applications and routes.
+This includes Foxx.Controllers and routes.
 The global authentication can be toggled via the configuration option @ref CommandLineArangoDisableAuthentication "server.disable-authentication".